 be released in version

-The mediation networks table above has the following values for ANO support:
+The mediation networks table above uses the following values for ANO support:

 |ANO support||What it means|

 ||eCPM values are automatically updated on your behalf on a per-country basis.
 This is the optimal type of optimization.|